sighupio/fury-kubernetes-opa/katalog/gatekeeper/README.md

 ### Modify constraintTemplates rules (securityControls)

-There is a constraintTemplate (securityControl) that enables only a few subset of the available rules, this basically because there are a lot of rules that requires pretty much effort to achieve them.
+There is a constraintTemplate (securityControl) that enables only a few subsets of the available rules, this basically because there are a lot of rules that requires pretty much effort to achieve them.
 If you want to enable them, you can just make a patch with kustomize (following the examples above) and enable a part or all of them (you can find them here: [security_controls_template.yml](rules/templates/security_controls_template.yml)